adlnet/xAPI-Spec/xAPI.md

 * A timestamp property MAY represent any point during an experience, not necessarily the beginning or end.
 * An AP MUST NOT use a future time for a timestamp property in a Statement.
 * A SubStatement MAY have a timestamp property that is in the future.
+* An LRS SHOULD* NOT reject a timestamp for having a greater value than the current time, to prevent issues due to clock errors.

 <a name="stored"/>